Storytelling in 30 Seconds (or Less)

 People like being entertained.
 We like stories.
 We like to make our own decisions, based on information or shared experiences.
 Most of us don’t like being told what to do or how to think.
 My favorite commercials use humor to make their point.
 Funny bits can become so popular, they move into the cultural lexicon.
 Remember Wendy’s “Where’s the beef?” commercials from the 80s?
 There are a whole bunch of great commercials that capitalized on humor through the decades.
 I mentioned a few in a previous blog, if you want to check them out.

 Commercials are quite artfully crafted.
 You have to say a lot in a little bit of time.
 And do it well.
-The general breakdown of a commercial is:
+The general breakdown of storytelling within a commercial is:

 Identify a problem

 Describe or give an example of that problem

 Show the brand’s solution and the benefits of that solution